jonnonz1/nz-statute-book/acts/public/2004/maori-commercial-aquaculture-claims-settlement-act-2004.md

   (a) if an assessment under section 14(4)﻿(d)﻿(iv) shows a difference in value under that provision, consult the trustee about whether a payment of the difference is required; and
   (b) if the Minister decides that such a payment should be made, make the payment to the trustee.
 (5) Clause 3(1)﻿(b) of Schedule 1 does not apply to the provision of authorisations under this section.
-(6) To avoid doubt, section 165R of the Resource Management Act 1991 applies in relation to the provision of authorisations under this section.
+(6) To avoid doubt, section 458 of the Natural and Built Environment Act 2023 applies in relation to the provision of authorisations under this section.

 ### 14 Preparation of plan
 (1) The Minister must, by 31 December 2012, have started preparing a plan that—